jwikman/nab-al-tools/extension/README.md

 #### NAB: Copy \<source\> to \<target\>

 Copies the content of the \<source\> element to the \<target\> element.
 Use this when positioned on a target line in a xlf file.

+#### NAB: Update g.xlf

+Updates the g.xlf file from AL files.
+Practical if you need to update translations when you don't have all symbols to compile the solution.

 ### Other Features